nathanclark/sanitize4ai/README.md

 **Q: The extension doesn't start properly.**
 A: Try reloading VS Code window (Ctrl+R) or reinstalling the extension.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 **Made with ❤️ by [Nathan Clark](https://bsky.app/profile/dadfacts.bsky.social)**